Garden Study Weekend 2025

 1:00 PM – Afternoon session opens

-at Hollister House Garden, Washington, CT
+at Hollister House Garden, Washington, CT,

-Patrons $750
+Patrons $1,000

 (includes invitation to Friday night dinner honoring our

-Hollister House Garden Members $250
+Hollister House Garden Members $300 (Symposium and Garden Party)

-Garden Conservancy Members $250
+Garden Conservancy Members $300(Symposium and Garden Party)